snixtho/clifga/readme.md

 - Show number of players in the server.
 - Clean text formatting from the game.
 - Can run out of the box on any machine with a default Python 3 installation.
+- Send a XMLRPC call to multiple servers at once using the command-line.
+- Use the command-line to check if a server is frozen.
+(Helpful for the TM2020 servers)

 # Installation
 1. Clone this repository `git clone https://github.com/snixtho/clifga.git`